telerik/maui-docs/controls/datepicker/overview.md

 # .NET MAUI DatePicker Overview

-**Telerik DatePicker for .NET MAUI** allows you to select a date and visualizes its items inside a popup or a drop-down UI element.
-The DatePicker also enables you to set date ranges, date formats, and to fully customize its dialog appearance by configuring its header, footer, and more.
+Telerik DatePicker for .NET MAUI allows you to select a date and visualizes its items inside a popup or a drop-down UI element.
+The DatePicker also enables you to set date ranges, date formats, and to customize its dialog appearance by configuring its header, footer, and more.

 ![Telerik UI for .NET MAUI DatePicker overview](images/date_picker_overview.png)